Fort Lauderdale Head and Neck Injury Lawyers

 - Facial lacerations.
 Severe facial lacerations can not only be painful but can also require future reconstructive surgeries to correct.
 In many cases, serious facial lacerations can result in ongoing disfigurement.

-Holding Negligent Parties Financially Accountable for Head and Neck Injuries
+Fort Lauderdale Head and Neck Injury Lawyers Holding Negligent Parties Financially Accountable for Victims of Head and Neck Injuries

 At Lawlor, White & Murphey, our experienced personal injury lawyers believe that when a negligent third party has caused your injuries, they should be held financially accountable.
 Unfortunately, this is often far easier said than done.
 We will fight to recover compensation for: